 Thin eyebrows were a mainstay of 90s fashion.
-Supermodels, musicians, and actors alike fed the skinny eyebrow trend.
+Supermodels, musicians, and actors alike fed the skinny brow trend.

 Like all trends, thin eyebrows are coming around again.
 Lots of celebrities have been spotted on social media (and even on the red carpet) with much thinner eyebrows than we’ve seen in recent years.

-Thinking about thinning out your brows to jump on the skinny eyebrow trend?
+Thinking about thinning out your brows to jump on the skinny eyebrows trend?
 Don’t reach for the tweezers just yet.
-There’s a lot you need to know about safely removing eyebrow hair so you don’t leave yourself with permanently overplucked brows.
+There’s a lot you need to know about safely removing eyebrow hair so you don’t leave yourself with permanently overplucked thin brows.

 This article tells you all you need to know about:

 In 2022, many style outlets reported that thin eyebrows were back.
-Celebrities like Doja Cat, Millie Bobby Brown, and Nicola Peltz Beckham have all been seen sporting a skinny brow in recent weeks.
+Celebrities like Doja Cat, Millie Bobby Brown, and Nicola Peltz Beckham have all been seen sporting a thinner brow in recent weeks.

-Not all Instagram looks translate offline.
-But the skinny eyebrow trend has taken off before — so there’s a high chance we’ll see a return to thinner eyebrows in the real world, too.
+Although not all Instagram looks translate offline into the real world, the thin brow trend has taken off before meaning there’s a high chance we’ll see a return to skinny eyebrows again.

-This may not sound like great news if you’ve spent the better part of a decade growing/taming/styling (delete as appropriate) your thick, lustrous brows.
+This may not sound like great news if you’ve spent the better part of a decade growing/taming/styling (delete as appropriate) your lustrous and thick brows.

-But all trends come and go — the bushier brow will inevitably be back.
-So even if you want to jump on this year’s skinny brow bandwagon, you need to know how to shape and thin your eyebrows without permanently damaging them.
+That being said, all trends come and go so it makes sense that bushy brows will inevitably be back as well.
+So even if you want to jump on this year’s skinny brow bandwagon, you should probably know how to shape and thin your eyebrows without permanently damaging them.

 00s thin eyebrows are much more experimental than 90s brows.
-The 90s brow trend was all about eyebrows that looked naturally skinny — all you needed were some tweezers and an eyebrow pencil.
+The 90s brow trend was all about eyebrows that looked naturally skinny where all you needed were some tweezers and a brow pencil to shape.

-But the modern trend requires a total brow overhaul.
-Celebrities like Doja Cat and Bella Hadid have removed their natural brows in favour of a full redesign, channelling 90s brow trailblazer Gwen Stefani.
+However, the new modern trend requires a total brow shape overhaul.
+Celebrities like Doja Cat and Bella Hadid have removed their natural brows in favour of a full pencil-thin brow redesign, channeling 90s brow trailblazer Gwen Stefani.

-But design isn’t the only difference.
+The brow design isn’t the only difference, however.
 There’s also a big shift in how these looks are being achieved.
-Instead of plucking — risking serious disruption of your eyebrow hair growth cycle — celebrities have taken to shaving or bleaching their brows to create a blank canvas.
+Instead of plucking (which can risk serious disruption of your eyebrow hair growth cycle) celebrities have taken to shaving or bleaching their brows to create a blank canvas.

 Overplucking can cause permanent damage to your brows.
 It’s a major cause of eyebrow hair loss, and one of the most common reasons people seek eyebrow hair transplants.

-Repeated plucking damages the hair follicle.
+Repeated plucking damages the hair follicles.
 Eventually, this trauma can cause the follicle to stop producing hair.
-When times change and you want to regrow your eyebrows, this may not be possible.
+When times change and you want to regrow your eyebrows, this may not be possible as your brows tend to grow back in uneven patches due to overplucking.
 That’s why it’s essential that you avoid overplucking your eyebrow hair.

 While tweezers are OK for removing the odd straggly eyebrow hair, there are safer ways to thin your eyebrows.